alibabacloud-howto/microservices-with-kubernetes/README.md

     3. Verify the database

-        Before we use the database from database API application, verify the database is created as intended.
+        Before we use the database from database API application, verify the database was created as intended.

         First, enter the MySQL container and check the database is created with following commands: